centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 A *dumper reader/writer* pair is used to synchronize part of a database between two instances of Centreon Broker.
-In the future we will provide an extensive synchronization mechanism, but today this system is mainly used to synchronize BA for the BAM Poller Display mechanism.
+In the future we will provide an extensive synchronization mechanism, but today this system is mainly used to synchronize BAs for the BAM Poller Display mechanism.

 The BAM Poller Display configuration documentation explains how to properly configure these outputs.